top of page

 • How the picture should evolve as assets and people move in and out of use?

-For some yachts, a visibility or protection layer may be enough.
+Only then does it make sense to assess what level of system is appropriate.
+For some yachts, a visibility or protection layer may suffice.
 For others, particularly where operations are busier or more distributed, a coordination or wider orchestration layer may be justified.

 SPARK Marine Projects